 Mega Q*bert is a fan adaptation of a quirky, beloved arcade classic for the Sega Mega Drive.
 As you can infer from my pseudonym and the title of this blog, I happen to be a really big fan of the Mega Drive.
 Good homebrew Mega Drive games are, unfortunately, very few and far between, so I greatly cherish each and every one of them!

-For nearly a full year, first with Gentoo and later with Arch, I’ve been running a "pure" 64-bit Linux setup, and being quite proud of it.
-I hate multilib stuff.
-I really do.
-Yet, as I write these words, my once "pure" 64-bit Linux is now being "defiled" by more than a hundred
+For nearly a full year, first with Gentoo and later with Arch, I’ve been running a pure 64-bit Linux setup, and being quite proud of it.
+I strongly dislike multilib stuff.
+Yet, as I write these words, my once pure 64-bit Linux is now home to more than a hundred

 lib32 packages.
 Why?
 Video games made me do it!